ketos/sublime-settings/README.md

     git clone git@github.com:ketos/sublime-settings.git

-So the Structure look like this:
+So the structure should look like this:

     .../Packages/User/sublime-settings/

-**With Package Manager:** Not possible yet.
+**With Package Manager:** *Not possible yet.*

 ***Important***

-To open sublime-project files with the sublime-settings syntax, open any sublime-project file and in the buttom right corner where the current syntax is shown click on [Open all with current extension as ...] and select [AAAPackageDev -> Sublime Settings].
+Create or edit the file named "Sublime Settings.sublime-settings" in your User directory so it looks like this:

+    {
+        "extensions":
+        [
+            "sublime-settings",
+            "sublime-project",
+            "sublime-workspace"
+        ]
+    }